The Thing About Being Broken

 All the king’s horses and all the king’s men

-The difference between us is that in my story, they kept putting me back on the wall—over and over again.
-Broken, barely held together, not truly healed.
-Just propped up long enough to fall again.
+The difference between us is that in my story, they kept putting me back on the wall.
+Again and again.
+Broken, barely held together, never truly healed.
+Just patched up enough to fall once more.

-The first time I fell, something inside me shattered that no amount of care or glue could fix.
-I lost my belief in myself.
-I couldn’t see value in a version of me that wasn’t whole.
-But time passed, and I adapted.
-I sat back on the wall—not mended, not perfect—but proud.
-Proud of simply being there despite the cracks.
+The first time I fell, something inside me shattered in a way no amount of care could fix.
+I lost faith in myself.
+I stopped believing there was value in a version of me that was cracked and incomplete.
+Still, time passed, and I learned to adapt.
+I sat back on the wall, not whole, not perfect, but proud that I had made it there at all.

 And then I fell again.

-That’s the thing about being broken—you lose your balance.
-Everything becomes harder.
-This time, the people around me tried harder too.
-They pieced me back together the best they could.
-But I wasn’t the same.
-I was a collage of sharp edges, old wounds, and makeshift repairs.
-And with each fall, I became more afraid.
-Not just of the break, but of the cycle.
-I began to believe I was cursed—doomed to repeat this pattern of falling, fracturing, rebuilding.
+That is the thing about being broken.
+You lose your balance.
+Everything feels harder.
+This time, the people around me tried too.
+They did their best to piece me together, but I was never the same.
+I became a collage of sharp edges, scars, and fragile repairs.
+With each fall, my fear grew—not only of the breaking, but of the repetition.
+I started to believe I was cursed to keep living out the same story.

-Still, something in me refused to stay down.
-I always climbed back onto that wall.
-I don’t know how many times it’s happened—I stopped counting.
-All I know is that every fall hurt just as much as the last.
-People would rush to help, then slowly begin to question me.
+Still, something inside me refused to stay down.
+I always climbed back up.
+I cannot say how many times it has happened; I stopped keeping track.
+What I do know is that every fall hurt as much as the one before it.
+People would rush to help, but eventually, their concern turned into questions.
 Why do you keep going back?
-Why not find another wall?
-A safer place?
+Why not choose another wall?

-And the truth was simple: I didn’t want another wall.
+The truth was simple.
+I did not want another wall.
 That one was mine.
-It held my story.
-My longing.
-My hope.
+It carried my story, my longing, my hope.

-Maybe sitting on a wall isn’t the only place I belong.
+Maybe the wall is not the only place I belong.